-If a vacancy occurs in the office of the Secretary-Treasurer, the Section Advisor to the Council, or a Member-at-Large, the Executive Committee may elect a replacement to serve until the vacancy can be filled by means of a regular election by the members of the Section in the case of Secretary-Treasurer and Members-at- Large.
+If a vacancy occurs in the office of the Secretary-Treasurer, the Section Council Liaison, or a Member-at- Large, the Executive Committee may elect a replacement to serve until the vacancy can be filled by means of a regular election by the members of the Section in the case of Secretary-Treasurer and Members-at- Large.

 ARTICLE VIII - APPOINTED COMMITTEES

 - Nominating Committee.
-The Nominating Committee shall consist of four members appointed by the Chair and one member appointed by the Council, each for a one-year term.
-The Chair shall ascertain through the Executive Officer the identity of this member.
-The Nominating Committee shall prepare a slate of candidates for the positions of Vice-Chair, Secretary-Treasurer, Members-at-Large of the Executive Committee.
-The Nominating Committee shall advise the Chair on suitable candidates for Section Advisor to Council and for Society committees, including relevant Society Prize and Award committees, and on candidates for Society offices.
+The Nominating Committee shall consist of at least four members appointed by the Chair and one member appointed by the Council, each for a one-year term.
+The Chair shall ascertain through the CEO the identity of this member.
+The Nominating Committee shall prepare a slate of candidates for the positions of Vice- Chair, Secretary-Treasurer, Members-at- Large of the Executive Committee.
+The Nominating Committee shall advise the Chair on suitable candidates for Section Council Liaison and for Society committees, including relevant Society Prize and Award committees, and on candidates for Society offices.
 The Nominating Committee shall perform such other duties as described in the Bylaws.